OpenEvalProject/evals/manuscripts/elife-88671/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01an7q238 Department of Molecular & Cell Biology, University of California at Berkeley Berkeley United States
+1. Department of Molecular & Cell Biology, University of California at Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-2. https://ror.org/01an7q238 Biophysics Graduate Group, University of California at Berkeley Berkeley United States
+2. Biophysics Graduate Group, University of California at Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-3. https://ror.org/01an7q238 Department of Physics, University of California at Berkeley Berkeley United States
+3. Department of Physics, University of California at Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-4. https://ror.org/01an7q238 California Institute for Quantitative Biosciences (QB3), University of California at Berkeley Berkeley United States
+4. California Institute for Quantitative Biosciences (QB3), University of California at Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-5. https://ror.org/00knt4f32 Chan Zuckerberg Biohub–San Francisco San Francisco United States
+5. Chan Zuckerberg Biohub–San Francisco San Francisco United States ([ROR:00knt4f32](https://ror.org/00knt4f32))
-6. https://ror.org/01an7q238 Howard Hughes Medical Institute, University of California at Berkeley Berkeley United States
+6. Howard Hughes Medical Institute, University of California at Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))

 † Corresponding author

 ## Abstract

 Transcription often occurs in bursts as gene promoters switch stochastically between active and inactive states.
 Enhancers can dictate transcriptional activity in animal development through the modulation of burst frequency, duration, or amplitude.
 Previous studies observed that different enhancers can achieve a wide range of transcriptional outputs through the same strategies of bursting control.
 For example, in Berrocal et al., 2020, we showed that despite responding to different transcription factors, all even-skipped enhancers increase transcription by upregulating burst frequency and amplitude while burst duration remains largely constant.
 These shared bursting strategies suggest that a unified molecular mechanism constraints how enhancers modulate transcriptional output.
 Alternatively, different enhancers could have converged on the same bursting control strategy because of natural selection favoring one of these particular strategies.
 To distinguish between these two scenarios, we compared transcriptional bursting between endogenous and ectopic gene expression patterns.
-Because enhancers act under different regulatory inputs in ectopic patterns, dissimilar bursting control strategies between endogenous and ectopic patterns would suggest that enhancers adapted their bursting strategies to their trans -regulatory environment.
+Because enhancers act under different regulatory inputs in ectopic patterns, dissimilar bursting control strategies between endogenous and ectopic patterns would suggest that enhancers adapted their bursting strategies to their trans-regulatory environment.
 Here, we generated ectopic even-skipped transcription patterns in fruit fly embryos and discovered that bursting strategies remain consistent in endogenous and ectopic even-skipped expression.
 These results provide evidence for a unified molecular mechanism shaping even-skipped bursting strategies and serve as a starting point to uncover the realm of strategies employed by other enhancers.

 ## Introduction